ON THIS PAGE: You will learn about the different ways doctors treat people with this type of cancer. To see other pages, use the menu.

 More than 80% of men with clinical stage I seminoma are cured with orchiectomy alone while the remaining 15% to 20% will have a recurrence if given no additional treatment.
 Most recurrences occur within 12 months after diagnosis and the location of the recurrence is typically in the retroperitoneum.
 Recurrences of stage I seminoma can almost always be cured with radiation therapy, although a few men will need chemotherapy.

 Surveillance.
 Surveillance is the standard method of managing stage I seminoma.
 Using a surveillance program, the risk of death from stage I seminoma is less than 1%.
 Unlike surveillance for non-seminoma, surveillance for seminoma does not require frequent visits to the doctor.
-While this can vary, a common schedule includes doctor visits every 4 months for the first 2 to 3 years, every six months for the next 3 years, and then annually until at least 10 years after the original diagnosis.
-At each visit, the following are performed: a CT scan of the abdomen and pelvis, a chest radiograph, and a physical examination.
+While this can vary, a common schedule includes doctor visits every 4 months for the first 2 to 3 years, every 6 months for the next 3 years, and then annually until at least 10 years after the original diagnosis.
+At each visit, the following tests are performed: a CT scan of the abdomen and pelvis, a chest radiograph, and a physical examination.
 Blood tests to measure the serum tumor markers beta-hCG and AFP may be done at the same time, but more research is needed to determine if testing serum tumor markers is helpful for these men.

 Adjuvant radiation therapy.
 This is radiation therapy given after surgery.
 Seminoma is much different from non-seminoma, and early-stage seminoma can be effectively treated with radiation therapy.
 The chance of recurrence can be decreased to less than 5% with 10 to 15 treatments of radiation therapy to the retroperitoneum.
 Additional radiation therapy to the pelvis does not reduce the overall risk of recurrence, but it does reduce the risk of a recurrence in the pelvis.
 Some doctors prefer to treat only the retroperitoneum.
 Others prefer to include the pelvis to prevent recurrences in that area and eliminate the need for imaging tests of the pelvis to watch for a recurrence.